 Small businesses — generally businesses with less than 1,500 employees — create two-thirds of new jobs in the U.S. According to the U.S. Small Business Administration (SBA), small businesses create 44% of all economic activity in the U.S.

 Maybe you’re thinking of joining their ranks as a first-time business owner.
 We know these first steps into entrepreneurship can be both exhilarating and confusing, so we created a simple startup checklist for aspiring small business owners.
-Using this small business checklist, you can determine what essential items to tackle before starting a business.
+Using this small business startup checklist, you can determine what essential items to tackle before starting a business.

 This post is a snapshot of a larger chapter in NEXT’s Small Business Guide.
 In the complete guide, the full small business checklist contains more tips, details and resources.
 There are also survey results and advice from experienced business owners and service providers.
 It’s completely free, so download it today.